 Here are just a few of the ways these legal organizations are using their video conferencing capabilities:

 - Accelerate the judicial process.
 Issue or receive warrants, stays of hearing, and do so faster than ever before.

 - Hold court arraignments remotely.
 Hinds County, Mississippi has eliminated the costs associated with transporting and guarding prisoners to and from the courthouse by conducting their arraignments remotely, courtesy of their Lifesize video conferencing technology.
 It’s saving the taxpayers thousands of dollars, and providing them incalculable peace of mind in the process.

 - Eliminate deposition-related travel.
 Depositions can cost a hefty sum of money when considering the travel (by either the witness or the law firm) and amount of time they often take to conduct.
 By using video conferencing instead, this process can be much simpler and cost-effective.

-- Stream, record, and archive video testimonies for future playback.
+- Stream, record and share, and archive video testimonies for future playback.
 Taking extensive notes is a great way to record exactly what an individual says during a meeting, but recording it over video provides added tone, nuance and body language that written notes cannot offer.